SupeRuier/awesome-active-learning/README.md

 2. Advanced Problem Settings
    - Under many variants of machine learning problem settings.
 3. Problem Settings from other Research Fields
-   - With more complex tasks or problem settings in other research fields
+   - With more complex tasks or problem settings from other research fields

-## Basic Problem Settings
+## Basic Problem Settings (Three basic scenarios)

 According to three types of scenarios and two basic tasks, almost all the AL works could be divided into the following sub-problems.
 Please check [**here**](AL_problem.md) for more details.